Featured

 When I had my own children, there was a lot of inbetween meal eating, I felt like I was always either making food or cleaning up after.
 I was a vegetarian for a couple of decades and definitely felt hungry more often.
 So in those days, I made a lot of bread and biscuits and healthy cookies, tofu-pudding etc…yeah.
 Don’t worry, I relaxed my health-kicky snack making when they were teenagers. (but we can all appreciate the horrors of being the brown bread hippie family)

-My adult kids still chide me about our 90’s version of health foods, but what can I say, I was doing the best that I could, homemade granola by the feed bag and all, whatever, it was an era🤷
+My adult kids still chide me about our 90’s version of health foods, but what can I say, I was doing the best I could, homemade granola by the feed bag and all, whatever, it was an era🤷

 These days I don’t seem to have the same need for snacks.
 If I slow down during the day, I love my hot tea and heavy cream, which I know, is not a snack, and I’m not recommending, because ginger tea is (I’ve been told) NOT a crowd favorite!
 Nor is warm coffee or really any warm drink.
 Off trend.
 So Sorry ice coffee friends, I might be still in the dark ages, and by today’s standards, a lousy snacker, but I think we can (mostly) all agree on chocolate ?!